zendframework/zend-coding-standard/docs/book/v2/ruleset.md

 ```

 ### Generic.Files.InlineHTML
-Files that contain php code should only have php code and should not have any _"inline html"_.
+Files that contain PHP code should only have PHP code and should not have any _"inline HTML"_.
 ```php
 <?php
 // Valid: A php file with only php code in it.